jcbart/CoCiPPlusPlus/README.md

 Successful compilation will create an executable named `CoCiP`.

+If they do not already exist, CMake will copy the default input files `CoCiP-config.yaml` and `CoCiP-params.yaml` to the build directory.

 ## Execution

 Runtime configuration options can be specified in `CoCiP-config.yaml`.
 Parameters can be specified in `CoCiP-params.yaml`.
-These files must be copied or linked to the same directory as the `CoCiP` executable.
+These files must be in the same directory as the `CoCiP` executable.

 Run the program with the command `./CoCiP`.